-Log into your Contentful account and add the api.video app by clicking "Apps" and then "Manage apps" in the main nav bar.
+Log into your Contentful account and add the api.video app by clicking "Apps" and then "Manage apps" in the main navigation bar.

 Input your api.video API key first.
-You'll also notice that there is a list of your JSON objects are listed.
-The api.video app is meant to be connected to JSON object types in Contentful.
-If you don't see any objects listed, that's ok, we'll add a JSON object in the next step.
+You'll also notice that a list of your JSON objects is listed.
+The api.video app should be connected to JSON object types in Contentful.
+If you don't see any objects listed, that's ok.
+We'll add a JSON object in the next step.

 - A new JSON object

 - Add it to the Component:Video Object